neam/dna-project-base-12-factor-app-boilerplate/docs/50-deploy-overview.md

 Deploy: Overview
 ====================

-The project is designed to be deployed to a docker container platform (Tutum) with access to a cloud database service.
+The project is designed to be deployed to a docker container platform (Docker Cloud) with access to a cloud database service.

 Before you start, make sure that you have created a local deploy configuration file for sensitive configuration directives: